 UN observers wounded in explosion while on patrol in southern Lebanon

-UNIFIL says targeting of peacekeepers ‘unacceptable’ as Israeli military denies striking area.
+UN mission in Lebanon says targeting of peacekeepers ‘unacceptable’ as Israeli military denies striking area.

-Three United Nations observers and one translator were wounded while patrolling the border in southern Lebanon when a shell exploded near them, the UN peacekeeping mission said.
+Three United Nations military observers and a Lebanese translator were wounded while patrolling the border in southern Lebanon when a shell exploded near them, the UN peacekeeping mission said.

-The blast took place in Rmeish, a village along the Israeli-Lebanese border.
+The blast took place in Rmeish, a village along the Israel-Lebanon border, on Saturday.

 Keep readinglist of 4 items